leafo/lua-enet/docs/index.md

 the string representing the packet data, and the channel the packet came from.

 ### `peer:round_trip_time([value])`
+Returns or sets the current round trip time (i.e. ping).
+If value is nil the current value of the peer is returned.
+Otherwise the value roundTripTime is set to the specified value and returned.

+Enet performs some filtering on the round trip times and it takes some time until the parameters are accurate.

+### `peer:last_round_trip_time([value])`
 Returns or sets the round trip time of the previous round trip time computation.
 If value is nil the current value of the peer is returned.
 Otherwise the value lastRoundTripTime is set to the specified value and